IFOS — International Fish Oil Standards

 The five-star rating

-IFOS results are published as a star rating from 1 to 5.
-Stars are awarded for meeting limits in each tested category, with bonus points for higher omega-3 concentration and lower contaminant levels.
-A 5-star result indicates a batch that not only passed, but exceeded the limits with margin.
+IFOS gives each batch a star rating.
+It runs from 1 to 5.
+Stars are earned for staying inside the limits in each test.
+A batch gets bonus points for higher omega-3 levels.
+It also gets them for lower contaminant levels.
+A 5-star batch did not just pass.
+It beat the limits with room to spare.

 How to verify a batch

-Search by brand or batch on the Nutrasource certifications portal at certifications.nutrasource.ca.
-Each listed batch links to the full test report in PDF, showing the actual measured values for each parameter.
-Match the lot number on the bottle to the report.
+You can search by brand or batch.
+Use the Nutrasource portal at certifications.nutrasource.ca.
+Each batch links to the full PDF report.
+The report shows the real measured value for each test.
+Match the lot number on your bottle to the report.

 What IFOS does not cover

-• Banned-substance screening.
-IFOS is not a sport-doping programme.
-For athletes, choose a fish oil that also carries Informed Sport or NSF Certified for Sport certification.
+- Banned-substance screening.
+IFOS is not a sport-doping check.
+If you are an athlete, pick a fish oil that also has Informed Sport or NSF Certified for Sport.

-• Sustainability or sourcing.
-IFOS does not assess fishery sustainability.
-Programmes such as the Marine Stewardship Council (MSC) cover that separately.
+- Sustainability or sourcing.
+IFOS does not rate how green the fishery is.
+The Marine Stewardship Council (MSC) covers that on its own.

-• Health-outcome claims.
-The certification confirms what is in the bottle, not that the product will achieve a particular cardiovascular or anti-inflammatory effect.
+- Health-outcome claims.
+The check confirms what is in the bottle.
+It does not promise a set heart or anti-inflammatory effect.

 When it matters most